preeti8788/Deveops_repo1/README.md

 Lifecycle rules also handle version cleanup, delete markers, and incomplete multipart uploads.
 They help in automating cost optimization and housekeeping of S3 buckets.”

+4)Differnet types of Storage classes?
+1)S3 Standard: Frequently accessed data, Low latency & high throughput, Examples: Active website content, user uploads, real-time analytics data
+2)S3 Standard-IA (Infrequent Access): For less frequently accessed data, Cheaper storage than Standard, ex: backups, older documents
+3)S3 One Zone-IA : Like Standard-IA but stored in one AZ only Charged per gb retireival . ex: re-creatable data, temporary data, secondary backups
+4)S3 Intelligent-Tiering: Automatically moves objects between frequent and infrequent tiers based on access patterns.EX: Data lakes, content archives
+5)S3 Glacier: archiving data, no immediate access to data, retrieval options: expedited(1-5min),standard?(3-5h),bulk(5-12h)    min storage duration: 90 days
+6)s3 Glacier deep archive: archiving data, no immediate access to data, retrieval options: standard?(within 12h),bulk(within 48h)  min storage duration: 180 days it The cheapest S3 storage class is Glacier Deep Archive, with the lowest cost per GB but longest retrieval time.”

+5)How does Glacier differ from Deep Archive?
+Glacier is for infrequently accessed data with faster retrieval times.
+Deep Archive is even cheaper but has much slower retrieval times, meant for long-term archival and compliance.”

+6)Can I retrieve Deep Archive instantly?
+No. S3 Glacier Deep Archive cannot be retrieved instantly.
+It requires hours to restore.
+If we need near-instant access to archived data, we would use Glacier Flexible Retrieval.”

+7)Which storage type is cheapest?
+Standard-IA is cheaper storage for predictable infrequent access with retrieval costs.
+Intelligent-Tiering automatically moves objects between tiers based on access, ideal when access patterns are unknown or change.”

+8)When would you use One-Zone IA?
+I use S3 One-Zone IA for infrequently accessed, non-critical, recreatable data where I want lower storage cost and can tolerate data loss in case of an AZ outage.”

+9)  You need to host a static website using S3.
+What steps and configurations are required?
+“To host a static website on S3, I create a public S3 bucket, enable static website hosting, upload the content, adjust bucket policies for public read access, and optionally integrate Route53 and CloudFront for custom domain and SSL support.”

+10) A client requires all data in S3 to be encrypted at rest and in transit.
+How do you achieve this?
+To encrypt data at rest in S3, enable default Server-Side Encryption (preferably SSE-KMS for auditability) and enforce it with a bucket policy denying uploads without encryption headers.
+To encrypt data in transit, ensure all access to the bucket uses HTTPS/TLS and apply a bucket policy that denies any insecure (non-HTTPS) requests.
+Optionally use VPC endpoints and block public access for additional security.

+11).
+Your analytics team needs read-only access to only one folder inside an S3 bucket.
+How do you configure permissions?
+I would create an IAM policy that grants s3:ListBucket and s3:GetObject permissions only to the folder prefix inside the bucket.
+This is done by specifying the path in the ARN (e.g., bucket-name/folder/*) so the analytics team can only read objects under that folder while having no access elsewhere

+12) Your logs in S3 should automatically delete after 90 days.
+Which S3 feature would you use?
+I would configure an S3 Lifecycle rule targeting the logs prefix and set an expiration policy of 90 days.
+This automatically deletes objects older than 90 days, helping reduce storage costs and avoiding manual cleanup.

+13)You can upload and delete objects, but you cannot open them.
+What would you check first?
+If I can upload and delete objects but cannot open them, the first thing I would check is whether I have the s3:GetObject permission in IAM/bucket policy.
+Upload and delete require PutObject and DeleteObject, but opening requires GetObject.
+I would also verify if Block Public Access or KMS encryption policies are preventing access.

+14)Your application needs to upload files directly to S3 without passing through your backend server.
+How would you set this up?
+I would enable direct client uploads to S3 using pre-signed URLs.
+The backend exposes a small API that generates a temporary signed upload URL with limited permissions and expiry.
+The client then uploads the file directly to S3 using that URL, bypassing the backend.
+This reduces backend load, improves performance, and keeps uploads secure without exposing credentials.
+I would also configure CORS and ensure the IAM role allows s3:PutObject.

+15)A compliance requirement says that no one should be able to delete S3 objects for 7 years.
+Which feature would you enable?
+I would enable S3 Object Lock in Compliance Mode and configure a 7-year retention period.
+This enforces WORM behavior so objects cannot be deleted, modified, or overwritten by any user—including the root account—until the retention expires, meeting regulatory compliance requirements.

+16)You want to replicate S3 data across regions for disaster recovery.
+How would you configure this?
+Business continuity if region A is down → data still available in region B.
+Any new objects created in the source bucket are automatically replicated to the destination bucket in another region.
+To replicate data for disaster recovery, I would configure S3 Cross-Region Replication.
+First, I enable versioning on both source and destination buckets.
+Then I create a replication rule that specifies the destination bucket in another region.
+AWS automatically creates the required IAM role for replication permissions.
+Optionally, I can enable delete marker replication and choose storage classes.
+After setup, any new objects uploaded to the source bucket are automatically copied to the destination region, ensuring high availability and DR compliance.

+17)Your S3 bucket has millions of objects, and listing objects has become very slow.
+What approach would you use?
+When an S3 bucket grows to millions of objects, listing becomes slow due to prefix partitioning limitations.
+To optimize this, I would partition the objects using meaningful prefixes such as date-based or hashed structures to distribute load across S3 partitions.
+For large-scale metadata operations, I would enable S3 Inventory and query the results using Athena instead of directly listing from the bucket.
+This avoids costly full-bucket scans and keeps performance predictable.